AsahiLinux/docs/docs/sw/u-boot.md

 * USB hubs with integrated SD card readers will cause your machine to hard reset if the slot is empty.
 The fix for this is queued.

 ## Prerequisites
-* An Apple Silicon machine running Asahi or a distro listed at [Alternative Distros](../alt/alt-distros.md)
+* An Apple Silicon machine running Asahi
 * A clean build of m1n1, see the [m1n1 User Guide](m1n1-user-guide.md)
 * The Apple DTBs from `AsahiLinux/linux`.
 Compiling these is out of scope for this document.
 * The Asahi EFI System Partition mounted at `/boot/efi/`.